marcb152/load-in-abyss/ATTRIBUTIONS.md

 - **License Text:** You can find the full license text at: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
 - **Source Code:** The original source code is available at: [https://github.com/MissingBitStudios/igneous](https://github.com/MissingBitStudios/igneous)
 - **Notice:** Portions of the Igneous engine code have been incorporated into this project and can be found within these files:
-    - `src/model.hpp`: Edited the namespace
+    - `src/mesh.hpp`: Took inspiration from the `model.hpp` file of Igneous.
-    - `src/material.hpp`: Edited the namespace
+    - `src/material.hpp`: Edited the namespace.
-    -

     *[Optional: If modifications were made, briefly describe the nature of the changes here if desired, although simply stating that changes were made is often sufficient.]*

 ---